zzorn/flowpaint/readme.txt

 This first version of FlowPaint contains the following major features:

-  * A procedural brush system with a set of hand crafted brushes.
+  * A procedural brush system with a set of hand-crafted brushes.
   * A quick-save feature that allows uninterrupted sketching.

+See changes.txt for a full list of implemented features and fixed bugs, and for the known open bugs.

 == License ==

 FlowPaint is licensed under GNU GPL v2, see the license.txt file for details.

+== Disclaimer ==

+Use at your own risk.
+The authors take no responsibility of use or misuse of this software.

 == Download ==